eevee/eev.ee/content/2025-07-03-the-rise-of-whatever.markdown

 I say "were" because bothering to _write_ generic filler about nothing is passé — now the computer can do it for you!

-I tried Mastodon for a while, but it was fairly quiet, and the user experience was...  still...  not...  a good time.

 ## Artificial reality

 If you told me ten years ago that by 2025 we'd have the Star Trek computer, I would've been _ecstatic_.
 How fucking cool is that!
 You talk to your computer and it does things!